 #9 – Appreciate good beer

 Beer is a common word in Dublin, and a word you’re likely to hear a lot of during your three days in Dublin.
-The city has many opportunities for travelers to taste the best beers in Ireland.
+The city has many opportunities for travellers to taste the best beers in Ireland.

-The most popular of these activities is a visit to the Guinness Storehouse – topping the list on Dublin places to visit!
+The most popular of these activities is a visit to the Guinness Storehouse – topping the list of Dublin places to visit!
 Tour the storehouse that holds the country’s most famous stout and learn of beverage’s history while sipping on a freshly brewed Guinness.

 #10 – Discover Dublin city through the eyes of a local

 There are many different tours through Dublin that are well worth your time.
 From simple city walking tours to a riverboat cruise.
 There are even themed tours.
 You can take a spooky haunted tour, a literary walking tour, or a sightseeing bus tour!

-Pick your favorite, or try more than one, and see the city from the eyes of your local tour guide.
+Pick your favourite, or try more than one, and see the city from the eyes of your local tour guide.
 If you prefer to go at your own pace, try a self-guided audio tour.